Faith vs Fear

 The careful study of God’s Word is of primary importance in developing a strong faith.
 God wants us to know Him and completely rely on His direction in our lives.
 It’s through the hearing, reading and meditation in the Scriptures that we begin to experience a strong, confident faith which excludes worry and fear.
 In Matthew, four times Jesus distinctly said, “Don’t worry”.

 God is kind and understanding toward our weaknesses, but He does truly desire us to go forward in faith.
+If you will try God will meet you in your going.
+He doesn’t have a problem with people who fail, but He does have a problem with people who don’t try.

-In 1Sam17:37, when David volunteered to fight against Goliath, he said, “The Lord who delivered me from the paw of the lion and the paw of the bear will deliver me from the hand of this Philistine”.
+In 1 Samuel 17:37, when David volunteered to fight against Goliath, he said, “The Lord who delivered me from the paw of the lion and the paw of the bear will deliver me from the hand of this Philistine“.
 That is faith!
 David knew that God who had sustained him through dangerous situations in the past, would sustain him in, what appeared to the rest of Israel’s army, as a completely terrifying situation.
 From the perspective of other soldiers, they were all going to die under the blazing sun of the battle field.
-But David saw the providence and strength of the Lord.
-He had seen and experienced God’s power and protection in his life, and this developed within him a fearless faith.
+But David knew the providence and strength of the Lord.
+He had seen and experienced God’s power and protection in his life, and that had developed within him a fearless faith.

 The Word of God is filled with promises for us to take hold of and claim for ourselves.
 When we face financial trouble, Philippians 4:19 is a faith builder, “And my God will supply all your needs according to His riches in glory in Christ Jesus.”
 If we are anxious about a future decision, Psalm 32:8 is a faith builder, the Lord says “I will instruct you and teach you in the way you should go; I will guide you with my eye.”
 In sickness faithfully remember Romans 5:3, “Tribulation works patience.”
-If someone murmurs against us, remember Romans 8:31, “If God is for us who can be against us!”
+If someone murmurs against us and slanders us remember Romans 8:31, “If God is for us who can be against us!”

 Throughout life we will always face various trials that would cause us fear, but God assures us that we can know faith and peace through every situation.
 Jesus said, in John 16:33, “These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.”
 Think about it.